cocos/cocos-docs/en/publish/publish-oppo-instant-games.md

 - **Custom npm folder path**

   This item is optional.
-Starting with **v2.0.10**, the global npm of the operating system can be automatically obtained.
-The **Custom npm folder path** has been removed and no longer has to be set manually.
+Starting with **v2.0.10**, the global npm of the operating system can be automatically obtained and without manual setting.
+The way to obtain npm is:

+  - **Windows**: Gets the path in the environment variable from the system.
+  - **Mac**: Gets the path in the environment variable from the configuration file of Shell.

-  The purpose of using npm is to provide an environment for building rpk.
+  If not, make sure the npm is properly installed and can be started directly in the command line environment.
+The obtained npm is used to provide an environment for building rpk.
 If the npm folder path cannot be found at building, __Cocos Creator__ will only export the game project directory and will not generate the rpk package.

-  - If you do not fill out this item, the Creator will read the npm path in the environment variable by default on the Windows system, and the npm in the **/usr/bin/local** directory is read by default on the Mac system to build the exported mini game rpk package that can be run.
-  - If your PC environment does not have npm installed or cannot read the npm path in the system, you will need to fill out the **Custom npm folder path** to build and exported rpk package.
-Fill in the rules as follows:

-    - Windows system

-      ```bash
-      # Get local npm folder path
-      where npm
-      # If the output is
-      C:\Program Files\nodejs\npm
-      # Then the local npm folder path is filled in as:
-      C:\Program Files\nodejs
-      ```

-    - Mac system

-      ```bash
-      # Get local npm folder path
-      which npm
-      # If the output is
-      /Users/yourname/.nvm/versions/node/v8.1.4/bin/npm
-      # Then the local npm folder path is filled in as:
-      /Users/yourname/.nvm/versions/node/v8.1.4/bin
-      ```

 **2. Build**